 This hands-on workshop will examine how games and play can help us teach the more numerical parts of the bioscience curriculum.
 Details of the event can be found online.

 This HUBS-funded workshop will be held at the University of York.
-Further information can be found online, download a poster.
+Further information can be found in the event report.

 This London meeting focused on the pertinent topic of 'Brexit and the Biosciences: Research Impact, Partnerships and Funding'.

 The two-day spring meeting at Leicester explored academic integrity, designing out plagiarism and the TEF.